YaleSTC/yalestc.github.io/apply.md

 ## Application process (all roles)
-To apply for Fall 2014, applications are due by midnight, July 27.
+To apply for Fall 2014, applications are due by midnight, Sunday July 27.
 Please include the following items:
 * a resume
 * cover letter (include relevant coursework / other experience)
 * two samples of your work